appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 }
 ~~~~~~~~~~~

-rcd_data: The RCD claims being added to the SE’s identity.<br>
+rcd_data: The RCD claims being added to the SE's identity.<br>
 claim_agent: Information about the RCD Claim Agent making the request.<br>
 notary_receipt: The updated Notary Receipt showing that the RCD claims were recorded.<br>
 sd_jwt: An updated SD-JWT containing the RCD claims and the entity_id.<br>